mlrun/mlrun/docs/install/remote.md

  ```

 ### Using your own environment file

+To use your own environment file, set the url path to it with `--env-file` or `-f` parameter in the `mlrun config set` command line.

 You can load the env via config file when working from remote (e.g. via PyCharm).